Calendar Systems Part 3 - Origin of the BC-AD Dating System

 Yet even with the longevity of the Dionysius Easter tables (his computations are still used in many Eastern and Oriental Orthodox churches today), they pale in comparative popularity with his related development of a new calendar dating system.
 At the time, some calendars were dated by the aforementioned AUC system (based on the founding of Rome), but in the most commonly used system, calendar years were dated from the first year of the reign of Roman Emperor Diocletian (284 AD) who ushered in the bloodiest persecution of Christians (~303-311 AD) ever sanctioned by the empire.
-Diocletian's attempt to exterminate the believers failed, and Christianity even became the favored religion less than 15 years later under Emperor Constantine.
+Diocletian's attempt to exterminate the believers failed, and Christianity even became a “legal” religion less than 15 years later under Emperor Constantine, and later became the state religion of the Roman Empire when Emperor Theodosius I issued the Edict of Thessalonica in 380 AD.
 Still, it must have been troubling to many believers to utilize dates based upon Diocletian’s reign.

 Thus, the decision was made to abandon the pagan dating system and to replace it with a Christian-based structure.
 Consequently, Dionysus anchored his dating system by counting years from the Incarnation of Jesus the Christ (ab incarnatione Domini nostri Jesu Christi).
 In his attempt to calculate the year of the Messiah’s birth, he used Bible facts such as Jesus being baptized in Tiberius’ 15th year (Lk 3:1) and that he was about 30 years old at the time (Lk 3:23).
 Also considering available historical and scientific data, he estimated that Jesus was born in 753 AUC.
 He then designated the following year (754 AUC) as 1 AD.
 There was no year zero, so the period from January of 2 BC to January of 2 AD is only three years instead of four.
 The absence of a year zero is also why the 21st century actually began on January 1, 2001 instead of in 2000 as many people supposed.
 It is unclear whether Dionysius included the negative “BC” years in his system or if they were added by Bede in the eight century (see next chapter).